baoqger/chrisbao/source/_posts/userland-memory-allocation-three.md

 <img src="/images/heap-demo-heap-free.png" title="pwndbg 1" width="300px" height="200px">

-You can see the changes: the allocated chunk is marked as a `Free chunk (tcache)` and pointer `fd` is set.
+You can see the changes: the allocated chunk is marked as a `Free chunk (tcache)` and pointer `fd` is set(which indicates this freed chunk is inserted into a linked list).

 The `tcache` is one kind of `bins` provided by `glibc`.
 The gdb `pwndbg` plugin allows you to check the content of `bins` by running command `bins` as follows: